GinYoshida/Udacity_CarND_P5_Vehicle_Detection/writeup_report.md

 ### Description for Binned color feature

-The default parameter to compute the binned colored features is 12.
-With this size, it is hard to recognize the difference.
+I selected 16 as the size of the bin of the color features.
+Then, I can recognize the vehicle and non-vehicle with my subjective check by my eyes.

 __Fig1.2.3 Binned feature example__
 ![alt text][image6]

 ### Description for Histogram

-__Fig1.2.1 HOG image example__
+I selected 16 as the size of the bin of the Histgram features.
+Then, I can recognize the vehicle and non-vehicle with my subjective check by my eyes.

+__Fig1.2.4 Histgram difference__
 ![alt text][image7]

 ### Description the selection of feature

  The followin 7 cases were computed as SVM model.
- Then, the performance was checked in all cases with the test image of "test1".
+ Then, the performance was checked in all cases with the test image.
  The best performance was confirmed with the condition4.pickle and it was selected.

 | Output file name | Color space | HOG | Spatial | Histogram | Validation score |